Hassanal Abdullah

 Prizes/Honors:

-2023: Nominated for the Naji Naaman International Poetry Award, Lebanon
+2024: Naji Naaman International Poetry Award in Creativity, Lebanon

 2022: Crest, Hasumonir Patshala, Dhaka, Bangladesh